I.R.S. Records Presents The Cutting Edge: Broadcast history

 the first year of the show featured a variety of hosts including Jools Holland, Jeffrey Vallance, and Wazmo Nariz, before settling on Peter Zaremba, the lead singer of the Fleshtones.
 Interviews with musicians and performances were videotaped in clubs, recording studios and private homes.

 As it evolved, the program began to produce programs that focused on regional music scenes around the United States, such as in Winston-Salem, Austin and different neighborhoods around Los Angeles.
 A 1985 episode filmed in Austin was an important contributor to the brief flourishing of the local "New Sincerity" music scene.

 Los Angeles Times critic Terry Atkinson, writing in July 1986, called The Cutting Edge "simply the best program about pop music that we have", with "the most interesting and adventurous new acts".

-After a six-month hiatus, the program returned in June 1987 as The Cutting Edge Happy Hour.
+After a six-month hiatus, the program returned in June 1987 as The Cutting Edge Happy Hour directed by C.D.Taylor.
 The renamed show was videotaped at a single location, the Hollywood Holiday Inn.
 A June 1987 episode presented a wide range of performers from Frank Zappa to Ladysmith Black Mambazo, but overall, the series became more focused on Southern California bands, and lost popularity before ending by September 1987.